rikkarth/tooler-tools/README.md

 ## Featuring

-**XmlHandler** that retrieves values from a doc when provided with the target XPath.
+**XmlHandler** retrieves values from a doc when provided with the target XPath.

 Why parse through a whole XML just to retrieve one value?
 We can use the power of tooler-tools and XPath.
 There's no management or error handling.